mui/base-ui/docs/data/base/components/field/field.md

 ## Accessibility

-When a Base UI form control is nested inside a `Field.Root`, the label and description will automatically be wired to it:
+When a Base UI form control component is nested inside a `Field.Root`, the label and description are automatically wired to it:

 ```jsx
 <Field.Root>